haskell/criterion/www/index.md

 * The simple API hides a lot of automation and details that you shouldn't need to worry about.

-* Sophisticated, high-resolution analysis can measure operations that run in as little as a few hundred picoseconds.
+* Sophisticated, high-resolution analysis can accurately measure operations that run in as little as a few hundred picoseconds.

 * Output to active HTML (with Javascript charts), CSV, and JSON.
   Write your own report templates to customize exactly how your results are presented.

+* Linear regression model allows measurement of the effects of garbage collection and other factors.

 * Measurements are cross-validated to ensure that sources of significant noise (usually other activity on the system) can be